benbierens/constellations/spec.md

 For each file and folder, a node is able to provide a metric for its health, measured in the total number of nodes committed to the maintenance of that file or folder.

 ### Semi-mutable permission
 Each file and folder has individual permission settings indicating which nodes are allowed to broadcast modifications.
 The permission settings themselves are also (to an extent) mutable this way.
-So stewardship of data can be migrated between one or multiple nodes.
+Stewardship of data can be migrated between one or multiple nodes.
 Read permissions are not considered in this version of the protocol.
 It is assumed the data stored is either encrypted by the user application, or permits of public access.

 ## Requirements